vincent-noel/libSigNetSim/README.md

 	libopenmpi-dev openmpi-bin

-You will need Sundials library to perform numerical integration
+You will need Sundials library to perform numerical integration (which needs Lapack, Atlas and Blas libraries)

 	libsundials-serial-dev libsundials-serial liblapack-dev libblas-dev libatlas-base-dev